zwubbena/instream-data/README.md

 df = pd.read_csv(StringIO(data))
 print(df)
 ```

+> [!NOTE]
-> [!Note] Python does not have true native inline data support like SAS.
+> Python does not have true native inline data support like SAS.
 Instead, we simulate a file using `io.StringIO`.

 ---